Russia dominated chess for a half-century. The game’s organizing body has now banned tournaments in the country.

 “A few years ago, FIDE would not have been able to do that because it wouldn’t have been able to afford it,” he said.
 But now, “we get our money from different sources, many different countries around the world.”

-Hudson, the professor, agreed that FIDE’s most recent actions are a sign of changing sentiments.
+Hudson agreed that FIDE’s most recent actions are a sign of changing sentiments.

 “This whole business with FIDE pulling out of Russia would have been unthinkable in Soviet times because FIDE was really controlled by the Soviet Union,” Hudson said.